tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 ##### - **Plugins area** / **Themes area** - #####

-If your requested URL is directly pointed to the particular plugin or theme, you can resolve the issue via the UI where you can select one you install.
+If the requested URL is directly pointed to the particular plugin or theme, you can resolve its blocking issue by making an exception of that plugin or theme.

 ![Exceptions]({{ '/img/2016-12/exceptions.png' | prepend: site.baseurl }}
  "Exceptions"